-On centrifugation, the different molecules of different density will occupy the place in a density gradient respective to their mass.
+On centrifugation, the different molecules of different density will occupy the place in a density gradient, respective to their masses.
 Finally, a concentrated layer of the particles is isolated by puncturing the centrifuge tube.
-It is of two types, namely:

 - Rate zonal centrifugation: In this kind, a sample is centrifuged in a pre–established density gradient.

 - Isopycnic centrifugation: Here, a self-generating gradient forms during the centrifugation of the sample.